MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Get all reservations

-Returns all reservations from the specified interval according to the time filter \(e.g. colliding with that interval or created in that interval\).
+Returns all reservations possible filtered by identifiers, customers, spaces, rates, business segments, numbers or time filter.
+One of the filters must be present.

 ### Request